-Together with other countries of the region, Argentina participates in open access regional subject repositories with a growing number of full-texts, examples: health (BVS), agriculture (SIDALC), science (PERIÓDICA), education (Relpe and CEDUCAR), public management and policies (CLAD-SIARE), social sciences (CLACSO, FLACSO, CLASE), work (LABORDOC), among others.
+Together with other countries of the region, Dominican Republic participates in open access regional subject repositories with a growing number of full-texts, for example: agriculture (SIDALC); education (RELPE and CEDUCAR); health and sustainable development (BVS/BVSDE); psychology (PEPSIC); public management and policies (CLAD-SIARE); science and technology (PERIODICA); social sciences (CLACSO, FLACSO, CLASE); work (LABORDOC); among others.

-Fundaciòn Global Desarollo y Democracia-FUNGLODE and Pontificia Universidad Católica Madre y Maestra (PUCMM) are partners that contribute contents in The Digital Library of the Caribbean (dLOC).
-Established in 2004, an open access cooperative, multilingual and multi-institutional digitization project of partners within the Caribbean and circum-Caribbean that provides users with access to Caribbean cultural, historical and research materials held in archives, libraries, and private collections.
+Pontifical Catholic University Madre y Maestra (PUCMM) and Global Foundation for Democracy and Development (GFDD/FUNGLODE) are partners that contribute contents in the Digital Library of the Caribbean (dLOC), an open access cooperative established in 2004, multilingual and multi-institutional digitization project of partners within the Caribbean and circum-Caribbean that provides users with access to Caribbean cultural, historical and research materials held in archives, libraries, and private collections.